domgom/blackscreen/README.md

 </p>

 - When clicking on any part of the screen (except the README link) it will go full screen hiding the mouse cursor.

-- When done, 'Esc' key will come back from fullscreen.
+- When done, just hit 'Esc' key twice (first stroke will come back from fullscreen and second stroke will close the app).

 ## Favicon License